-The Nutrition Facts Label tells you what nutrients (components of food your body needs to grow and stay healthy) and how much of those nutrients are in found in one serving of the food.
-It is located on the outside of most food packages, but isn't on most fresh foods (such as fruits and vegetables or meats).
+The Nutrition Facts Label tells you what nutrients (components of food your body needs to grow and stay healthy) and how much of those nutrients are found in one serving of the food.
+The label is found on the outside of most food packages, but isn’t on most fresh foods (such as fruits and vegetables or meats).
 The Nutrition Facts label can help you make choices about the food you eat.

 What will every Nutrition Facts Label have on it?

 The label will have some or all of the following nutrients listed:

 - Serving Size: Serving size equals one serving of the product.
 All the other nutrient values listed on the label are based on this amount.